maxstar/bounty-hunter-ttrpg/README.md

 1. Paste the link into "Manifest URL" text field
 1. Click "Install"

-After installation is done you can create a game world and select Bounty Hunter TTRPG as the world's game system.
+After installation is done you can create a game world and select "Bounty Hunter" as the world's game system.

 # Features
 ## Character Sheet